markusressel/fan2go/README.md

 # UI

-fan2go is a simple terminal client and controller daemon.
-To allow external programs to interact with it there is an API that can be (optionally) enabled.
+fan2go is first and foremost a daemon that runs in the background.
+However, it also provides a small set of CLI commands (see [CLI Commands](#cli-commands)) as well as an optional local HTTP API to allow external programs to interact with it.
+This API can be used to create UI clients or other tools.

 ## UI Clients